-Course Description

-In the absence of an independent audit, the users of financial statements would be constrained in respect of the amount of reliance that they could place on the financial statements.
-Consequently, the provision of an independent and professional audit opinion improves the quality and reliability of financial information presented to decision makers.
+Course Description In the absence of an independent audit, the users of financial statements would be constrained in respect of the amount of reliance that they could place on the financial statements.
+Consequently, the provision of an Contact Hours independent and professional audit opinion improves the quality and reliability of financial information presented to decision makers.
 The major conceptual and technical aspects of auditing are introduced, while emphasis is upon financial statement audits conducted under the Corporations Act 2001.
 Students will also be exposed to other types of audit and assurance activities while examining the legal, ethical and societal role and responsibilities of the auditor.

-Contact Hours

-Integrated Learning Session Face to Face On Campus

-2 hour(s) per Week for Full Term

-Students are expected to complete 4 hours of guided learning via online preparation, lectures, interactive workshops, tutorials, discussion groups or self-directed learning and an additional 6 hours of independent study per week.

-Unit Weighting Pre-requisites

-Students must have successfully completed ACFI1002 to enrol in this course.

-Workload

-Students are required to spend on average 120-140 hours of effort (contact and non-contact) including assessments per 10 unit course.

-Please refer to the course CANVAS site for details of teaching staff for ALL course offerings.
-The primary contact for courses is the Course Coordinator, whose details are listed on the course CANVAS site.

-Student Consultation

-A minimum of one (1) hour of consultation per week.
-Please see course CANVAS site for details of time and location

-Course Learning Outcomes

-On successful completion of this course, students will be able to:

-- 1. Comprehend and apply the conceptual underlying theory of auditing: - 2.
-Interrelate the legal, ethical and societal role and responsibilities of the auditor; - 3.
-Demonstrate a practical awareness of professional auditing techniques: - 4.
-Recognise and appraise contemporary auditing issues; - 5.
-Analyse, evaluate and synthesise both quantitative and qualitative information to inform auditing theory and practice; and - 6.
+Integrated Learning Session Face to Face On Campus 2 hour(s) per Week for Full Term Students are expected to complete 4 hours of guided learning via online preparation, lectures, interactive workshops, tutorials, discussion groups or self-directed learning and an additional 6 hours of independent study per week.
+Unit Weighting 10 Pre-requisites Students must have successfully completed ACFI1002 to enrol in this course.
+Workload Students are required to spend on average 120-140 hours of effort (contact and non-contact) including assessments per 10 unit course.
+Please refer to the cou Irse CANVAS site for details of teaching staff for ALL course offerings.
+The primary contact for courses is the Course Coordinator, whose details are listed on the course C ANVAS site.
+Course Learning On successful completion of this course, students will be able to: Outcomes Comprehend and apply the conceptual underlying theory of auditing; Interrelate the legal, ethical and societal role and responsibilities of the auditor; Demonstrate a practical awareness of professional auditing techniques; 4.
+Recognise and appraise contemporary auditing issues; 5.
+Analyse, evaluate and synthesise both quantitative and qualitative information to inform auditing theory and practice; and 6.
 Research practice and issues that impact auditing and assurance, effectively communicating knowledge and outcomes in oral and written contexts.